abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 ## Changes to Terms of Service

-You can review the most current version of the Terms of Service at any time at this page.
+You can review the most current version of the Terms of Service at any time on this page.

-We reserve the right, at our sole discretion, to update, change or replace any part of these Terms of Service by posting updates and changes to our website.
-It is your responsibility to check our website periodically for changes.
-Your continued use or access to our website or the Service following the posting of any changes to these Terms of Service constitutes acceptance of those changes.
+We reserve the right, in our sole discretion, to update, modify or replace any part of these Terms of Service by posting updates and changes on our website.
+It is your responsibility to periodically check our website for changes.
+Your continued use or access to our website or to the Service following the publication of any changes to these Terms of Service constitutes acceptance of such changes.

 ## Cancellation and Termination

-If you wish to terminate this Agreement or your Presenta account, you may simply discontinue using the Website and apps.
-We may terminate your access to all or any part of the Website and apps at any time, with or without cause, with or without notice, effective immediately.
+If you wish to withdraw from this Agreement or your Presence account, you can simply stop using the website and the apps.
+We may terminate access to all or part of the website and apps at any time, with or without cause, with or without notice, with immediate effect.
 We reserve the right to refuse service to anyone for any reason at any time.
-All provisions of this Agreement which by their nature should survive termination will survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.
+All provisions of this Agreement which by their nature should survive termination will survive termination, including, but not limited to, property provisions, disclaimers, indemnities and limitations of liability.

 ## Links

-This Site may contain links to other independent third-party Web sites ("Linked Sites").
-These Linked Sites are provided solely as a convenience to our visitors.
-Such Linked Sites are not under Our control, and We are not responsible for and does not endorse the content of such Linked Sites, including any information or materials contained on such Linked Sites.
-You will need to make your own independent judgment regarding your interaction with these Linked Sites.
+This site may contain links to other independent third-party websites ("Linked Sites").
+These linked sites are provided solely as a convenience to our visitors.
+These linked sites are not under our control and we are not responsible and do not endorse the content of such linked sites, including information or materials contained in such linked sites.
+You will need to express your independent opinion regarding the interaction with these linked sites.

-Presenta has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
+Presenta has not reviewed all the sites linked to its website and is not responsible for the contents of such linked sites.
 The inclusion of any link does not imply endorsement by Presenta of the site.
-Use of any such linked website is at the user's own risk.
+The use of such linked websites is at your own risk.

 ## Intellectual Property Notice

-Presenta and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
+Presents and our licensees, sellers, agents and / or our content providers retain ownership of all intellectual property rights of any kind relating to the website and the service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
-The look and feel of the Website and Service is copyright © Presenta.
+The appearance of the website and the service is protected by copyright © Presenta.
 All rights reserved.
-You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from Presenta.
+It is not possible to duplicate, copy or reuse any portion of HTML / CSS, Javascript or visual design elements or concepts without the express written permission of Presenta.

 ## Warranty Disclaimer

-The service is provided "as is" and "as available" and is without warranty of any kind, express or implied, including, but not limited to, the implied warranties of title, non-infringement, merchantability and fitness for a particular purpose, and any warranties implied by any course of performance or usage of trade, all of which are expressly disclaimed.
+The service is provided "as is" and "as available" and is free from warranties of any kind, express or implied, including, but not limited to, the implied warranties of title, non-infringement, merchantability and fitness for a particular purpose , and all implied warranties of any course of performance or use of the trade, which are expressly denied.

-We do not warrant that: (i) the service will be secure or available at any particular time or location; (ii) any defects or errors will be corrected; (iii) any content or software available at or through the service is free of viruses or other harmful components; or (iv) the results of using the service will meet your requirements.
-Your use of the service is solely at your own risk.
+We do not guarantee that: (i) the service will be secure or available at any particular time or place; (ii) any defects or errors will be corrected; (iii) any content or software available on or through the service is free of viruses or other harmful components; or (iv) the results of using the service will meet your needs.
+Use of the service is solely at your own risk.

 ## Indemnification

 You are solely responsible for your conduct and your data related to the Service.
-You shall defend, indemnify, and hold harmless us, our affiliates and each of our and their respective employees, contractors, directors, suppliers and representatives from all liabilities, claims, and expenses, including reasonable attorneys’ fees, that arise from or relate to your use or misuse of, or access to, the Services, Content, or otherwise from your Customer Data, violation of these Terms of Service, or infringement by you, or any third party using your Account or identity in the Services, of any intellectual property or other right of any person or entity.
-We reserve the right to assume the exclusive defense and control of any matter otherwise subject to indemnification by you, in which event you will assist and cooperate with us in asserting any available defenses.
+You must defend, indemnify and hold us, our affiliates and each of our employees and collaborators, contractors, directors, suppliers and representatives harmless from all responsibility, claims and expenses, including reasonable legal fees, which arise from or relate to to improper use or use or access to the Services, to the Contents or in any other way from the Customer Data, violation of these Terms of Service or violation by the user or third parties who use their Account or identity in the Services, of any intellectual ownership or other right of any person or entity.
+We reserve the right to assume the exclusive defense and control of any matter otherwise subject to indemnity on your part, in which case you will assist and cooperate with us in asserting any defenses available.

 ## Governing Law